TrellixVulnTeam/swahilipython_SCMU/Doc/reference/datamodel.rst

 .. _class-customization:

-Customizing class creation
+Customizing kundi creation
 --------------------------

-Whenever a class inherits from another class, *__init_subclass__* is called on that class.
+Whenever a kundi inherits kutoka another class, *__init_subclass__* is called on that class.
 This way, it is possible to write classes which change the behavior of subclasses.
-This is closely related to class decorators, but where class decorators only affect the specific class they're applied to, ``__init_subclass__`` solely applies to future subclasses of the class defining the method.
+This is closely related to class decorators, but where kundi decorators only affect the specific kundi they're applied to, ``__init_subclass__`` solely applies to future subclasses of the kundi defining the method.

 .. classmethod:: object.__init_subclass__(cls)

-   This method is called whenever the containing class is subclassed.
+   This method is called whenever the containing kundi is subclassed.
    *cls* is then the new subclass.
-If defined as a normal instance method, this method is implicitly converted to a class method.
+If defined as a normal instance method, this method is implicitly converted to a kundi method.

-   Keyword arguments which are given to a new class are passed to the parent's class ``__init_subclass__``.
+   Keyword arguments which are given to a new kundi are passed to the parent's kundi ``__init_subclass__``.
 For compatibility with other classes using ``__init_subclass__``, one should take out the needed keyword arguments and pass the others over to the base class, as in::

-       class Philosopher:
+       kundi Philosopher:
            def __init_subclass__(cls, /, default_name, **kwargs):
                super().__init_subclass__(**kwargs)
                cls.default_name = default_name

-       class AustralianPhilosopher(Philosopher, default_name="Bruce"):
+       kundi AustralianPhilosopher(Philosopher, default_name="Bruce"):
            pass

    The default implementation ``object.__init_subclass__`` does